jasperteo2412/cag-assessment-be/README.md

 ## Set up
 To set up the project, you would need an IDE that supports Python.
 This project was created with Python 3.9.2

-Run the following command to install the required packages:
+Run the following command in a terminal/command prompt in the inventoryMangement directory to install the required packages:
 > python -m pip install -r requirements.txt

 ## DB Set up